timothyrenner/ProfanityPowerIndex/readme.md

 You can specify this file with the `--env` argument, which defaults to `env.edn` (meaning it should be in the current directory you're running in).

+### Setting up Elasticsearch

+There are a couple of shell scripts in `dev-resources` to help with managing Elasticsearch.
+They're configured to set up an instance at `localhost:9200`, but it's pretty easy to modify them since they're literally one `curl` command.

+`create_index.sh` sets up an index called `profanity_power_index` on `localhost:9200`.
+Keep in mind if you want to change it you'll also need to change the corresponding entry in `env.edn`.

+`tweet_index.json` is the index definition of the tweet.
+It's a single mapping for a `tweet` type.
+I pulled it from [this repo](https://github.com/elastic/examples/blob/master/ElasticStack_twitter/twitter_template.json), which is maintained by Elastic.
+I made a slight modification to the dynamic mappings so that the `quoted_status.text` field gets analyzed.

 ### Installing Turbine

 [Turbine](https://github.com/timothyrenner/turbine) is a data processing library I wrote, and is the only dependency **not** on Clojars / Maven Central.